Martin Ritt: Early theatre

 After leaving St. John's University, Ritt found work with a theater group, and began acting in plays.
 His first performance was as Crown in Porgy and Bess.
 After his performance drew favorable reviews, Ritt concluded that he could "only be happy in the theater."

-Ritt then went to work with the Roosevelt administration's New Deal Works Progress Administration as a playwright for the Federal Theater Project, a federal government-funded theater support program.
-With work hard to find and the Depression in full effect, many WPA theater performers, directors, and writers became heavily influenced by the radical left and Communism, and Ritt was no exception.
-Years later, Ritt would state that he had never been a member of the Communist Party, although he considered himself a leftist and found common ground with some Marxist principles.
+Ritt was hired as a playwright for the Roosevelt administration's New Deal Works Progress Administration with the Federal Theater Project, a federal government-funded theater support program.
+With work hard to find, social inequality obvious, and the Depression in full effect, many WPA theater performers, directors, and writers were influenced by the radical left and Communism.
+Ritt was among them.
+Years later, he stated that he had never been a member of the Communist Party, but he had considered himself a leftist and found common ground with some Marxist principles.

 Group Theatre

-Ritt moved on from the WPA to the Theater of Arts, then to the Group Theatre in New York City.
+Ritt joined the Theater of Arts, then the Group Theatre in New York City.
 There, he met Elia Kazan, who cast Ritt as an understudy to his play Golden Boy.
 Ritt continued his association with Kazan for well over a decade, later assisting—and sometimes filling in for—Kazan at The Actors Studio.
 He eventually became one of the Studio's few non-performing life members.

 World War II

-During World War II, Ritt served with the U.S. Army Air Forces and appeared as an actor in the Air Forces' Broadway play and film Winged Victory.
+During World War II, Ritt served with the U.S. Army Air Forces and appeared as an actor in the Air Forces' Broadway play and film adaptation Winged Victory.

-During the Broadway run of the play, Ritt directed a production of Sidney Kingsley's play Yellow Jack, using actors from Winged Victory and rehearsing between midnight and 3 am after Winged Victory performances.
+During the Broadway run of the play, Ritt directed a production of Sidney Kingsley's play Yellow Jack, using actors from Winged Victory.
+They rehearsed between midnight and 3 am after the Winged Victory performances.

 The play had a brief Broadway run and was performed again in Los Angeles when the Winged Victory troupe moved there to make the film version.